rancher/webhook/docs.md

   - `groupDNAttribute`
   - `groupMemberUserAttribute`
   - `groupMemberMappingAttribute`
-- If set, the following fields should have a valid LDAP filter expression
+- If set, the following fields should have a valid LDAP filter expression according to RFC4515
   - `userLoginFilter`
   - `userSearchFilter`
   - `groupSearchFilter`